Title

 Philippine Law, Act No. 3414 grants authority to education officials to establish rules and regulations for uniforms in public schools and the University of the Philippines, promoting discipline, unity, and the use of locally-made materials.

-Preference shall be given to uniforms made of Philippine made material whenever possible.
+It mandates that preference be given to uniforms made from Philippine materials whenever possible.

 Analyze Cases Smarter, Faster